 Year 10 & 11

 In Literature lessons students will study Shakespeare's 'Macbeth' and Charles Dickens' 'A Christmas Carol' in Year Ten and in Year Eleven examine the themes of 'An Inspector Calls' as well as studying the Power and Conflict poetry anthology, making thematic links and learning to make comparisons.
+The course continues to build on skills and themes that have been built upon throughout key stage 3 and the learning continues to be underpinned by cognitive load theory to maximise the student’s potential.

 Touring theatre companies are used to enhance students' dramatic experiences and ensure that all students are able to see at least one live performance of a play during their time at the school.